laws-africa/law-widgets/README.md

 npm test
 ```

-## Releasing a new version
+# Releasing a new version

-1. Update the version number in package.json
+1. Update the version number: `npm version --no-git-tag-version <version>`
 2. Commit and push to GitHub on the master branch
 3. GitHub will build the package into the `dist` branch
 4. Tag and release using GitHub off of the `dist` branch
+5. GitHub will release a new version of the built package to GitHub packages

 # Copyright and license